PowerPoint to PDF

 Key Features

-Slide layouts, backgrounds, fonts, colors, shapes, and images are faithfully rendered in the output PDF.
+Slide layouts, backgrounds, fonts, colors, shapes, images, and table layouts are faithfully rendered as PDF pages by LibreOffice Impress.

-Supports both modern .pptx and legacy .ppt files, covering presentations created in any version of PowerPoint.
+Accepts both modern .pptx and legacy .ppt files, covering presentations created in any version of Microsoft PowerPoint.

 Fast Processing

-Even large presentations with many slides and embedded media are converted quickly by the LibreOffice engine.
+Even large presentations with many slides and embedded media are converted quickly — typically in 10–30 seconds on the LibreOffice server.

 Frequently Asked Questions